-Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 77 Schedule of Findings 79 Schedule of Management's Corrective Action 83
+Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards

 INDEPENDENT AUDITOR'S REPORT

 The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the Board of Directors of the State Road and Tollway Authority and Ms. Jannine Miller, Executive Director